Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan of Action.md

 -   [[3.1 The Components of the Lionsberg System]]
 -   3.2 One System Purpose-Built to Produce Throughput of the Goal
 -   [[3.2 Time Energy Accounting]]
-- 3.2 Citizen Led, Mission Driven Public Private Partnerships
+- 3.3 Citizen Led, Mission Driven Public Private Partnerships
--   3.2 The Lionsberg System's Approach to Environmental Stewardship
+-   3.4 The Lionsberg System's Approach to Environmental Justice and Stewardship
--   3.3 The Lionsberg System's Approach to Economic Justice and Equity
+-   3.5 The Lionsberg System's Approach to Economic Justice and Stewardship
--   3.4 The Lionsberg System's Approach to Social Justice and Inclusion
+-   3.4 The Lionsberg System's Approach to Social Justice and Stewardship
 -   3.5 The Lionsberg System's Approach to Governance and Political Reform

 ### Chapter 4: The Benefits of the Lionsberg System and Approach